Traditional university qualifications are predominantly theory-focused and give the student a broad knowledge using proven academic learning styles.

 La Trobe and Didasko have chosen to collaborate with AWS for its unmatched security, reliability, scale, and breadth of cloud-based services.

-When you don’t need ATAR - other entry pathways:
+When you don’t need an ATAR – other entry pathways:

-Please chat to our friendly Admissions Team to discuss your individual circumstances.
+Please chat to our friendly Student Admissions Team to discuss your individual circumstances.

 This is a question that is getting asked more often than ever.
-As we, and other education institutions, include online options in our catalogue of courses, many people want to understand the difference between this, and the campus experience that universities are traditionally known for.
-Read more
+As we, and other education institutions, include online options in our catalogue of courses, many people want to understand the difference between this and the campus experience that universities are traditionally known for.

 Get your free Career Guide